makersacademy/airport_challenge/README.md

 • Rubocop tests did not bring up any offences.
 • Test coverage of around 99%.

+#### Improvements
+• There is still some repetition in the spec files that can be avoided with reorganisation of the tests and implementation of more "before do" blocks.
+• Certain functions in the airport.rb file are lengthy and can probably be broken down into more individual functions.

 ## Tech used
 • Ruby
 • Rspec (tests)